-The entertainment system is equipped with a Radio / DVD player, a digital television receiver and either an 11 inch or 15 inch LCD monitor that allows you to watch either the DVD or digital television.
+The entertainment system is equipped with a radio, DVD or CD player and a digital television receiver.
+The images can be viewed on a 15 inch LCD monitor that allows you to watch either the DVD or Digital Television.
 It also incorporates a night vision colour reversing camera to aid your reversing of the vehicle.